 Why is this a good time to go solar?

 The cost of electricity is rising and the efficiency of solar panels continues to improve.
-2020 is a pivotal year for residential solar installations in Massachusetts because one of the biggest financial incentives for system owners–the federal tax credit–will begin to phase out on Jan 1, 2020 to 26%, decreasing to 22% in January 2021, and zero at the end of 2021.
+The time is now for residential solar installations in Massachusetts because one of the biggest financial incentives for system owners–the federal tax credit–has begun to phase out.
+As of 2022 it is 26%, decreasing to 22% in 2023, and then to zero in 2024.

 How do I know if my home is good for solar?

 You can view your roof on Google Project Sunroof and get a quick evaluation of the available square area of your roof and the approximate number of hours of useable sunlight per year (just enter your address and click on Check My Roof).
 South-facing roofs with little shade are best, but east- and west-facing roofs can work as long as there is little shade.
 Ideal roofs have large expanses of open areas but panels can be placed on smaller areas as well.
 Remember that this is just a rough assessment, and you should request a free site visit from a solar installer to get a more thorough determination of your home’s solar potential and payback periods for your specific roof.